TarunCore/TH-Fuse-SAM/PRECOMPUTE_README.md

 ```

 This will:
-1. Load each IR/VI image pair
+1. Load each visible image from your dataset
-2. Run SAM to generate masks
+2. Run SAM to generate masks for visible images only
 3. Save the masks as .npy files in the output directory

-The process might take a while (a few hours for large datasets), but you only need to do it once.
+The process might take a while but is much faster than precomputing masks for both modalities.

 ## Step 2: Train with Precomputed Masks

-Once you have precomputed the masks, you can use them during training:
+Once you have precomputed the visible masks, you can use them during training:

 ```bash
 python train.py \